bohemian fashion, jewelry, beauty with Silk Road + Central asian ethnic artistry | connecting cultures | spiritual and conscious

-mission 1: promote peace, love, unity through fashion and beauty, inspired by Silk Road vibes and love poems of Rumi
+mission 1: peace, love, unity through fashion and beauty, inspired by Silk Road vibes

-mission 3: promote ethical, fair, sustainable fashion practices and a higher conscious, spiritual way of living
+mission 3: offer ethical, fair, sustainable fashion practices and a higher conscious, spiritual way of living

 mission 4: do good through humanitarian charitable contributions